jbakse/site_builder/content/3D/index.md

 ```
 ![example_4](images/example_4.png){full-width}

 This example uses `for` to create several instances of our basic shape.
 OpenSCAD's `for()` looks a lot like the imperative flow control structure, but [works differently](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Conditional_and_Iterator_Functions#For_Loop) because OpenSCAD is functional.

-Each instance is created in its own scope and no data can flow between scopes.
-The syntax also allows "iterating" over multiple variables at once.
+The `for` loop creates a union of multiple instances of the following group.
+Each instance is constructed in its own scope and no data can flow between scopes.

+The OpenSCAD `for` syntax allows "iterating" over multiple variables at once.
 This example will create a unit brick for every combination of x and y.
-In javascript you would need a nested pair of loops.
-Also, note that the for loop implicitly `union()`s the shapes.
+In JavaScript you would use a nested pair of loops to achieve a similar effect.

 ::: .activity